dimigourz/verify-repair-lm/README.md

 ## Related ideas

-This project is related to Best-of-N generation, self-consistency, verifier reranking, Self-Refine, Reflexion, Tree of Thoughts, and inference-time scaling.
+This project is related to:

+- Best-of-N generation
+- self-consistency
+- verifier reranking
+- Self-Refine
+- Reflexion
+- Tree of Thoughts
+- inference-time scaling

 The practical focus here is narrower: